normalgamer/NES-Development/04-Displaying_sprites/index.md

 ## Putting it all together

-Download NESASM3 and Super Mario Bros.'
+Download NESASM3, the source code and Super Mario Bros.'
 CHR file from [here](https://github.com/normalgamer/NES-Development/raw/gh-pages/04-Displaying_sprites/sprites.zip).
 Edit the build.bat file and change the .asm file's name to your file's name.
 Double click on it and you'll have a .nes file to run on an emulator.

 Congratulations!
 You can now see Mario's head's back on screen!